Join Lifeline as an ETC

 For more information on how service providers can obtain and manage a 498 ID, refer to the Register for a 498 ID webpage.

-After you have completed steps one through four on this page, ensure your company’s information is reflected on Lifeline’s Companies Near Me tool.
+Once you have completed all the requirements and received a SAC, your company’s contact information needs to be reflected on Lifeline’s Companies Near Me tool.
 This tool enables consumers to search for a list of Lifeline service providers in their area by zip code or city and state.
 If you need to add or update information on the Companies Near Me tool, email Lifeline Program.